pniaz20/eznet_torch/README.md

 # ezNet-torch

 PyTorch implementation of **ezNet** ("easy net"), a package containing "easy" implementation of a collection of basic and widely-used deep learning models.
 This implementation is for PyTorch.
-See (where?) for identical Keras (TensorFlow) implementation.
+See [here](https://github.com/pniaz20/eznet_keras) for an identical Keras (TensorFlow) implementation.

 Author: Pouya P. Niaz (<pniaz20@ku.edu.tr> , <pouya.p.niaz@gmail.com>)
 Version: 0.0.0